 If your rental property is located in Baltimore City, then you are required to have it inspected according to the city’s criteria.
 Peace of Mind Property Management helps arrange this inspection for you as part of our landlord services.
-Here is some basic information to help you prepare your property for this inspection.
+Here is some basic information to help you prepare your property for Baltimore City inspections.

 What does the Baltimore City inspection involve?